i4Ds/FlareSense/README.md

 ## Repository Setup Instructions
 1. Clone the repo.
 2. Run `make reqs` to install required python packages.

+### If you want to use DagsHub:
 3. Setup the DVC credentials using DagsHub.
 ![Setup DVC Credentials](https://i.imgur.com/BgCl22U.png)
 4. Run `make pull` to pull the data from DagsHub.
 5. You're ready to start developing!

-## Datamanagement
+### Datamanagement with DagsHub
 The data in this repo is managed via DVC.
 Here are some useful commands:
 - `make pull` - Pulls the data from DagsHub.
 - `make relink` - After changes in the DVC Folders (data) this command relinks the files in the repo.
 - `make push` - Pushes the data to DagsHub.

-Before committing changes to the repo, make sure to run `make relink` to update the links to the data.
+Before committing changes to the data folder, make sure to run `make relink` to update the links to the data.
 Afterwards, add, commit and push the changes to the repo (using git).
 Finally, run `make push` to push the data to DagsHub.